 Step 1:

-The vehicle build begins with a Matchbox Landrover 4x4 off-road vehicle.
-(There are several colors to choose from, but it doesn't really matter since it will be painted.)
+Matchbox Landrover 4x4 off-road vehicle.
+(There are several colors to choose from, but it

 Step 2:

-Disassemble the vehicle cutting around the rivets on the bottom of the vehicle.
-This makes it soooo much easier and cleaner to work on and paint.
+and cleaner to work on and paint.
 I built 4 of these, with two different versions.
 On 2 of them, I removed the wheel from the hood assembly and filled in the round hole with a piece of plasticard.
 On the black plastic roll cage assembly, I removed some of the 'baggage' to be re-used later.

 Step 3: